Chapel Tseten Phuntsog

-Chapel Tseten Puntsok (ཆབ་སྤེལ་ཚེ་བརྟན་ཕུན་ཚོགས་, 恰白·次旦平措; October 1922 – August 2013) was a Tibetan historian, author and politician.
+Chapel Tseten Phuntsog (October 1922 – August 2013) was a Tibetan historian, author, and politician.
 He was one of the leading figures in Tibetan history research in China.

 Biography

-Chapel Tseten Puntsok was born in Lhatse in 1922 to the Lhamon family, one of the three aristocrat families in the town.
+Chapel Tseten Phuntsog was born in Lhatse in 1922 to the Lhamon family, one of the three aristocrat families in the town.
 His brother Lhamon Yeshe Tsultrim was at the time an attendant of the 9th Panchen Lama.
 Both Lhamon Yeshe Tsultrim and his younger brother Lhamon Sonam Lhundrup would later become vice-presidents of the Tibet Autonomous Region People's Political Consultative Conference.
-At a young age, Lhamon Tseten Phuntsok was adopted by his uncle Chapel Jigme Kunga and changed his surname to Chapel.
+At a young age, Lhamon Tseten Phuntsog was adopted by his uncle Chapel Jigme Kunga and changed his surname to Chapel.
 He became an attendant of Kalön Surkhang Wangchen Gelek.
 Three years later, he was appointed as the Dzongpen (mayor) of Gyangtse, and then Dzongpen of Gyirong.

 In 1953, Shigatse Primary School, the first facility of modern education in Shigatse region, was established.
-Chapel Tseten Puntsok became the vice-headmaster of the school, and later Shigatse Prefecture's director of culture and education.
+Chapel Tseten Phuntsog became the vice-headmaster of the school, and later Shigatse Prefecture's director of culture and education.
 From 1956 to 1959, he was also the Dzongpen of Namling.
-In 1960, Chapel Tseten Puntsok became a member of Shigatse's Political Consultative Conference Standing Committee, and in 1965, vice-secretary-general of Lhasa.
+In 1960, Chapel Tseten Phuntsog became a member of Shigatse's Political Consultative Conference Standing Committee, and in 1965, vice-secretary-general of Lhasa.
 He was purged to work in the countryside during the Cultural Revolution.

 After 1978, he worked as the vice-president of Tibet Academy of Social Sciences, consultant of Tibet Academy of Social Sciences, honorary president of China Writers Association Tibet Autonomous Region Branch, vice-president of Tibet Autonomous Region People's Congress Standing Committee, and at other positions.
 After retirement in 1998, he continued to work at Tibet University.
 Chapel died in Lhasa in 2013.